fr1t2/docs.theqrl.org/_docs/wallet/ledger-nano-s.md

 It's recommended that you track all OTS Keys used in a spreadsheet or similar media.
 The Nano S will keep track of your OTS keys for you, however if you ever lose the device and need to reinstall on a new Ledger Nano S you will need to know which OTS keys have been consumed,

-**The basic security of XMSS is based on using any key exactly one time.**
+> **The basic security of XMSS is based on using any key exactly one time.**
+{: .info}

 The QRL software has been developed in such a way to help users track their OTS keys, it is ultimately up to the user to track and insure they have not re-used any keys.

 Once you have restored your wallet on a new Ledger, manually set the XMSS OTS key index inside the [QRL Web Wallet](https://wallet.theqrl.org/) tools section.
 See below to [Manually Set XMSS Index](#manually-set-xmss-index)

-> **NOTE**  You can rely on the state of the node you're communicating with; however this will not keep track of failed transactions where a signature was broadcast to the network and subsequently failed.
-It is best to track all OTS key usage elsewhere to ensure you never reuse the same OTS key.
+You can rely on the state of the node you're communicating with; however this will not keep track of failed transactions where a signature was broadcast to the network and subsequently failed.

+> **NOTE**  It is best to track all OTS key usage elsewhere to ensure you never reuse the same OTS key.
 {: .info}

 #### Tokens and Messages